habuka036/wakame-vdc-wiki/en/install-guide.md

        --force

 Remarks:
   * The `node id` would be *hva.demo1*.
-We set *demo1* in the above step but when the process starts, it is automatically prefixed by hva.
+We set *demo1* in the above step but when the process starts, it is automatically prefixed by *hva*.

   * *Memory-size* and *cpu-cores* do not represent the actual memory size and cpu cores of the host node.
 They represent the amount of either to be offered to instances.

   Setting cpu-cores to 100 means that you can start for example 100 instances with 1 cpu core each or in another example, 50 instances with 2 cpu cores each.

-  * The *force* flag is set so we can add the host node even though Wakame-vdc can't currently see it through AMQP.
+  * The *force* flag is set so we can register the host node even though Wakame-vdc can't currently see it through AMQP.
 Since we haven't started the Wakame-vdc services yet, it's only natural that it can't see it yet.
 It will once we start them.

 ##### Download and register a machine image